Vivint Smart Home Inc. (VVNT): Skating on Thin Ice? We Know the Answer

 Imperial Capital gave a rating of “Outperform” to VVNT, setting the target price at $17 in the report published on November 16th of the previous year.

-During the last 5 trading sessions, VVNT rose by +15.14%, which changed the moving average for the period of 200-days by +24.85% in comparison to the 20-day moving average, which settled at $7.25.
-In addition, Vivint Smart Home Inc. saw -13.70% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VVNT rose by +41.14%, which changed the moving average for the period of 200-days by +37.22% in comparison to the 20-day moving average, which settled at $7.81.
+In addition, Vivint Smart Home Inc. saw 1.02% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for VVNT